Man Leaving Office Looking Ahead

 Can I walk out of my job without working my notice?

 If your working day is getting you down, do you sometimes imagine getting up from your desk and shouting “I quit” before marching towards the door in a blaze of glory?
-That’s the fantasy, but if you’ve a job with a long notice period, can you actually just walk out?
+That’s the fantasy, but if you have a job with a long notice period, can you actually just walk out?

 What is my notice period?

 While the length of notice you need to provide may be clear in your contract, you may be unsure whether this notice is still applicable based on a number of different circumstances that may affect your position.
-We’ve outlined below what contract statuses could impact your notice period, and how to deal with them.
+We have outlined below what contract statuses could impact your notice period, and how to deal with them.

 Your notice period and how it's worked will be decided between you and your employer.
 This is why it’s best not to be hasty and walk out the door before setting up contact with your employer, as you may be able to reach a solution.